Choosing a Career

 Often, we take guidance from friends, parents or teachers; some of whom may be knowledgeable and well-intentioned, but may lack current understanding of the ever-changing workforce to offer accurate and impartial information.

-If your still unsure, then ‘Start Your Journey’ may be a good starting point for you to develop self-awareness and explore ideas before making decisions.
+If you're still unsure, then ‘Start Your Journey’ may be a good starting point for you to develop self-awareness and explore ideas before making decisions.

 How to Change Career